 The dire transplantation shortage is an ethical crisis.
 Bioethicists grapple constantly with how to best allocate the extremely limited supply of organs among the many people who desperately need transplants.
-As a result, any potential advance that might alleviate this issue should be ethically scrutinized before being studied further or incorporated into the medical landscape.
+Any potential advance that might alleviate this issue should be ethically scrutinized before being studied further or incorporated into the medical landscape.

 One advantage to chimeric transplantation is that it evades the controversies surrounding embryonic stem cells.
 One of the most hotly debated facets of stem cell research is the use of cells from human embryos, which are sometimes taken from aborted fetuses or leftover embryos donated from fertility clinics.
-This is especially relevant given the Trump administration's retraction of federal funding for fetal tissue research in June 2019.
+The administration of ex-President Trump retracted federal funding for fetal tissue research in June 2019, but President Biden restored it after he was inaugurated, in 2021.
 Some people view the destruction of these embryos as murder.
 To others, this is a necessary sacrifice for scientific progress and the benefit of the human species as a whole.
 There is a way, however, to circumvent this discussion entirely.
 Recently, a technique was developed that can revert adult cells into pluripotent stem cells.
 These are referred to as human induced pluripotent stem cells (hiPSCs).
 This strategy can be implemented without the loss of human life in any form.
 Additionally, because the tissue donors for hiPSCs are adults, they can give informed consent.
-Informed consent ensures that a patient or fully understands and agrees to the risks and benefits of a procedure or treatment they will undergo.
+Informed consent ensures that a patient (or parent/surrogate decision maker) fully understands and agrees to the risks and benefits of a procedure or treatment they will undergo.
 It is vitally important in complying with ethical guidelines.